WITH-HOLDING COMMUNICATION - THE POISON OF KINDNESS, CONNECTION, COMPASSION AND LOVE IN ALL RELATIONSHIPS.

 To recover and be able to respond or manage this type of behaviour does really take something, even with the person of the best of a skill set.
 Therefore working on building and educating and empowering self and others is the key.

-Other reasons why couples in relationships With-Hold
+Other reasons why couples With-Hold

 We all have a variety of values and needs.
 Often in some coupled relationships, people become involved with each other for the wrong reasons instead of the right ones.
 Many do not go into relationships understanding their needs and values therefore are not able to negotiate prior to making the commitment.